Heaven (nightclub): Closure of G-A-Y bar and future

 After being up for sale since earlier in the year, on 1 October 2025 Jeremy Joseph announced via Instagram that Heaven's sister venue, G-A-Y Bar would be permanently closing due to financial pressures and stating "Old Compton Street has lost that LGBT identity".
 G-A-Y Bar closed its doors on 5 October 2025, with Joseph focusing on the future of Heaven, despite a rental increase.

 Today

 A poster outside Heaven in July 2025 listing all weekly events.

 Monday

 Monday continues to play host to Popcorn, a student night which plays pop and funky house music.
 It is currently operated by National Student Pride as a predominantly gay event, frequently hosting drag performances and competitions by local resident drag queens.

 Tuesday

-From June 2025, Heaven announced 'G-A-Y Pure Pop Party nights regularly on Tuesdays, featuring music from pop artists including Charli XCX, Beyonce, Lady Gaga, and Beyonce.
+From June 2025, Heaven announced 'G-A-Y Pure Pop Party nights regularly on Tuesdays, featuring music from pop artists including Charli XCX, Beyonce, and Lady Gaga.